A Polynomial Number of Random Points does not Determine the Volume of a Convex Body: Introduction

 \textbf{Remark.} After showing that the volume of a convex body cannot be approximated, one may further ask: what about an algorithm that estimates the \textbf{volume radius} of a convex body, defined by $VolRad(K) = Vol(K)^{\frac{1}{n}}$?
 A proof which shows that it is also impossible has to be far more delicate than our proof.
 For example, under the hyperplane conjecture, it is easy to estimate the volume radius of a convex body up to some $C>0$. \\

-One may also compare this result to the recent result of N.Goyal and L.Rademacher (\cite{GR}).
-They show that in order to \textbf{learn} a convex body, one needs at least $2^{c \sqrt \frac{n}{\eps}}$ random points.
-Learning a convex body rougly means finding a set having at most $\eps$ relative symmetric difference with the actual body (see \cite{GR}). \\
+One may also compare this result to the two following related results: in a recent result N.Goyal and L.Rademacher (\cite{GR}) show that in order to \textbf{learn} a convex body, one needs at least $2^{c \sqrt \frac{n}{\eps}}$ random points.
+Learning a convex body rougly means finding a set having at most $\eps$ relative symmetric difference with the actual body (see \cite{GR}).
+Klivans, O'Donnel and Servedio (\cite{KOS}), show that any convex body can be agnostically learned with respect to the gaussian distribution using $2^{O(\sqrt n)}$ labelled gaussian samples. \\